PHPAuth/PHPAuth/README.md

 ---------------
-PHPAuth is under going a complete rewrite to bring the code up to date, the project has been on hold for way to long time now and I decided to work on it again making sure EVERYONE can use it and not just advanded programmers.
-My goal is to make a Auth framework that is secure, extendable and useable for everyone.
+PHPAuth is under going a complete rewrite to bring the code up to date, the project has been on hold for way to long time now and I decided to work on it again making sure EVERYONE can use it and not just advanced programmers.
+My goal is to make a Auth framework that is secure, extendible and usable for everyone.
 It will take some time but we have a good amount of users already using this code which are happily to help out.

 #### Goals: